(For the related but independent website “VoluntaryCarbonTax.org” click here.)

 George Fox: “Be patterns, be examples in all countries, places, islands, nations wherever you come; that your carriage and life may preach among all sorts of people.” – George Fox 1656”

-Fourteen of us at Mount Toby are feeling led to a specific climate witness.
-There is broad agreement that a carbon tax would be one of the most effective ways to address the threat of climate change.
-We are joining together in a voluntary carbon tax witness and invite others who are led to join us.
+Fourteen of us at Mount Toby felt led to begin a specific climate witness early in 2013.
+There was broad agreement that a carbon tax would be one of the most effective ways to address the threat of climate change.
+We joined together in a voluntary carbon tax witness.
+Others have joined us since and all are invited to join at any time.
+Contact Climate Witness Committee if interested.

 Mount Toby Meeting has agreed to support the witness of those who are led, which we believe will make a difference.
 If others in Connecticut Valley Quarterly Meeting and New England Yearly Meeting start their own witness, better still.